zenranda/proj-pageserver/README.md

 # README #

-###CS322 Project 1: Basic Web Server###
+###CS322 Project 1: Basic Server###
 ###Author: Marc Leppold###

 ##Project Notes

 A modified version of the first project in CS322.
-A very basic web server in Python.
+A very basic server in Python.
 Accepts incoming connections and serves them files depending on their query.
 Prevents queries which attempt to change the directory (ones containing "~", ".." or "//") and ones that request anything other than an html or css file.
 Hosts three .html files which each have their own .css files - home.html, trivia.html and colors.html.